nmcdonnell-kx/docs/docs/interfaces/kafka/reference.md

 _Retrieve the current assignment for a specified client_

-Syntax: `.kfk.Assignment[x]`
+Syntax: `.kfk.Assignment[clid]`

 Where

--   `x` is an integer denoting the client id from which the assignment is to be retrieved
+-   `clid` is an integer denoting the client id from which the assignment is to be retrieved

 returns a list of dictionaries describing the current assignment for the specified client